afressancourt/afressancourt.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a principal research engineer in Huawei's European research center in Paris, where I am part of the IP protocol team.
+I am a principal research engineer in Huawei's European research center in Paris, where I am part of [the IP protocols team](https://ip-protocols.github.io).

 My current research focuses on improving networks' operations in the distributed execution of AI/LLM workloads.